Samagra-Development/Samagra-Website/src/pages/amritseries/cmgga-amrit-series.md

   in every district of Haryana.
 title2: Every year 22 - 25 young professionals are recruited as CMGGAs (Chief
-  Minister’s Good Governance Associates) and placed, one in each of the 22 districts of Haryana, to co-work with DCs and the larger district administrations to catalyze quality implementation of 5-7 flagship initiatives of the Chief Minister.
-A Program Team (PT) from Samagra, stationed in the CM office, manages the program by coordinating with the CM and his team, collaborating with concerned departments at the state level, and overseeing the work and experience of CMGGAs.
+  Minister’s Good Governance Associates) and placed, one in each of the 22 districts of Haryana, to co-work with District Commissioners and the larger district administrations to catalyze quality implementation of 5-7 flagship initiatives of the Chief Minister.
+A Program Team from Samagra, stationed in the CM office, manages the programme by coordinating with the CM and his team, collaborating with concerned departments at the state level, and overseeing the work and experience of CMGGAs.
 title3: What was life like before CMGGA?